1. Jainism was founded by__________.

 Explanation: From Gupta times, Jain image worship became widespread.

-38. The Digambaras preserved their texts mainly in:
+38. The Digambaras preserved their texts mainly in__________.

 A) Prakrit